 There are certain circumstances in which you may be able to keep part or all of an Arizona tenant’s deposit.
 The situations where security deposit deductions are allowed are as follows:

-• In case of unpaid rent or other owed money for reasons that aren’t justified, as failure to pay rent breaks the lease agreement
+In case of unpaid rent or other owed money for reasons that aren’t justified, as failure to cover unpaid rent breaks the lease agreement

 When Must a Landlord Return the Tenant’s Security Deposit?